najibghadri/msc-thesis/README.md

        - Python, Scripts, Colab
        - No training
      - Stereo imaging
-     - Simulation imaging: HD 720p, Camera matrix, noise, reality, distortion, focus, etc, cropping, occlusion, etc
+     - Simulation imaging: HD 720p, Camera matrix, compression, noise, reality, distortion, focus, etc, cropping, occlusion, etc, throughoutput
      - Two coordinate systems
      - Which of the algorithms described in the Related Work chapter we chose and why
      - What frameworks are available and how are they different and why we chose the one we chose